Nita Fernando

-Nita Fernando (born 5 September 1947, නීටා ප්රනාන්දු) in Negombo, Sri Lanka is an actress in the Sri Lankan cinema.
+Kala Suri Nita Fernando (born September 5, 1947, නීටා ප්රනාන්දු) in Negombo, Sri Lanka, is an actress in the Sri Lankan cinema.
 She has starred in films like Duhulu Malak and Pavuru Walalu.

 Biography

 Early life

 Nita Fernando was the eldest of four children.
 She studied at Holy Family Convent Wennappuwa.

 Personal life

-Fernando gave up acting after her marriage to lawyer Elian Perera in 1975 and moved to Canada where she worked as receptionist at the Montreal General Hospital.
+Fernando gave up acting after her marriage to lawyer Elian Perera in 1975 and moved to Canada, where she worked as a receptionist at the Montreal General Hospital.

 Career

 Nita Fernando made her screen debut in Landaka Mahima alongside Joe Abeywickrama in 1965.
-Over the next eight years, she made over 40 films e.g. Duhulu Malak, Lasanda, Hadawath Neththo, Mangala, Wasana and Shanthi.
+Over the next eight years, she made over 40 films, e.g., Duhulu Malak, Lasanda, Hadawath Neththo, Mangala, Wasana, and Shanthi.

 Fernando obtained her first film role in Gamini Fonseka's Parasathu Mal.
-She was unable to appear in the film however because her parents didn't approve.
-Discouraged, she toyed with the idea of becoming a teacher before she returned to acting after finishing schooling.
+She was unable to appear in the film, however, because her parents didn't approve.
+Discouraged, she toyed with the idea of becoming a teacher before she returned to acting after finishing school.
 Her interest in film was supported by her uncle.

-In 1983 she briefly returned to film, producing and starring in Sooriyakantha.
-She kept a low profile subsequently until 1998 when she played Violet in the Prasanna Vithanage film Pavuru Walalu.
+In 1983, she briefly returned to film, producing and starring in Sooriyakantha.
+She kept a low profile subsequently until 1998, when she played Violet in the Prasanna Vithanage film Pavuru Walalu.

-The role won her international acclaim netting her a Best Actress Award at the 1998 International Singapore Film Festival, the Vishwa Kirthie award, Presidential award and the Critics award in 1999 and OCIC award for Best Actress in 2000 in Sri Lanka.
+The role won her international acclaim, netting her a Best Actress Award at the 1998 International Singapore Film Festival. the Vishwa Kirthie award, the Presidential Award, the Critics Award in 1999, and the OCIC Award for Best Actress in 2000 in Sri Lanka.

 In 2020, she won the Best Actress award at the 2019 Nice International Film Festival in France.